Frequently Asked Questions About Tip-Over Prevention

 A: Your local baby, hardware, or home improvement stores or websites may have them.
 Amazon.com carries most every kind of childproofing device out there, including furniture, TV, and appliance straps.
 Unfortunately, very few furniture and TV straps/restraints have been tested for weight capacity.
 Refer to the Meghan’s Hope Furniture Safety Device Resource List for additional information.
 When in doubt, use several straps, especially for large and heavy pieces.

 A: Education is the key.
 Many of these places just don’t know about or understand the risks and dangers of tip-overs.
-Regulations vary by state for schools and licensed child care facilities.
-Most child care facilities at gyms or churches are not regulated at all.
+Regulations vary by state for schools and licensed childcare facilities.
+Most childcare facilities at gyms or churches are not regulated at all.
 Ask questions and check for yourself to see what is secured and what is not.
-Provide information on why everything should be secured.
+Provide information on why everything should be secured and demand that they do it for the sake of child safety and to protect them from liability.
 Refer them to this website, or any of the listed resource sites.
 Offer to help install the devices or suggest people who can.
 Help us make public places safer!